porfiriopaiz/site/content/2017_08_31_fedora-26-custom-operating-system-post-install.rst

 Workstation Product Environment Installation
 ============================================

-On my laptop I use GNOME Shell as desktop environment, so I install it make use of a package group that provides all the required packages to make of this Fedora Custom Operating System install a Fedora Workstation:
+On my laptop I use GNOME Shell as desktop environment, to install it I make use of a package group that provides all the required packages to make of this Fedora Custom Operating System install a Fedora Workstation: